Michael Hartinger

 Encino, CA

 Mike studies space weather, in particular phenomena occurring in plasma, or ionized gas, in the near-Earth space environment that affect human life and technology.
 His work lies at the intersection of multiple geoscience and atmospheric science disciplines, and he frequently conducts interdisciplinary research on a range of Sun-Earth interactions.
-He's PI of an NSF-supported Antarctic magnetometer network, and he's also PI of several NASA research grants including a citizen science project using sound and sonification techniques to study space weather that was featured in NPR and the Washington Post (listen.spacescience.org).
-Mike serves on the National Academies 2024-2033 Decadal Survey for Solar and Space Physics: Panel on the Physics of Magnetospheres, and he's led several space weather community initiatives such as a Geospace Environment Modeling workshop focus group from 2016-2021.
-He's also served several years on the American Geophysical Union Space Physics and Aeronomy Nomination Task Force to increase the diversity of awards nominations.
+He's served as PI on multiple NSF and NASA grants, including an NSF-supported Antarctic magnetometer network and a NASA citizen science project that was featured in NPR and the Washington Post (listen.spacescience.org).
+Mike is currently serving on the National Academies Polar Research Board, and he served on the National Academies "2024-2033 Decadal Survey for Solar and Space Physics: Panel on the Physics of Magnetospheres."
+He's also led several space weather community initiatives such as a Geospace Environment Modeling workshop focus group from 2016-2021, and he's served several years on the American Geophysical Union Space Physics and Aeronomy Nomination Task Force to increase the diversity of awards nominations.